Wsheerio/webmConverter/README.md

 Duration/Stop Time

-Enter the your desired length in seconds or hh:mm:ss, clicking the button will change from duration to stop time.
+Enter the duration/stop time in seconds or hh:mm:ss, clicking the button will change from duration to stop time.

     54.123
     01:34:12.123